true-directive/material-grid/README.md

-# material-grid
+# TrueDirective Material Grid

-Material design wrapper for the TrueDirective Grid
+Material design wrapper for the TrueDirective Grid.